Join Friends of the Shropshire Hills AONB

-- Learn more about the landscape and heritage through walks, talks, activities and events;
+- Learn more about the landscape and heritage through walks, talks and activities

-- Find out more about the work of the AONB Partnership;
+- Get involved with the work of the AONB Partnership and AONB Trust

 If you would like to help in any of these ways, please contact us with brief details of how you can help.